looker-open-source/micro-admin-for-looker/docs/deployment.md

 - Clone the repo
 - From the `server` directory:
-  - Configure `config.json`
+	- Configure `config.json` as described in [Configuration](configuration.md)
-    - See example in `config.example.json`
-    - For the basic deployment, set `serveUi:true`, to serve both the API and UI from the same server
 	- Run `npm install`
-  - Run `node index.js` (or your prefered approach to starting node)
+	- Run `node index.js` (or your preferred approach to starting node)

 ## Advanced or Production Deployment

 ### HTTPS

 μAdmin does not currently provide HTTPS.
-You should access it through an SSL terminating load balancer/proxy.
+You should deploy it behind an SSL terminating load balancer/proxy.

 ### Node production mode

 μAdmin does not currently provide any scripts/commands to start the application in production mode.
-For optimal performance, check Node.js docs about running Node in production mode, including setting `NODE_ENV=production`
+For optimal performance, consult Node.js docs about running Node in production, including setting `NODE_ENV=production`

 ### Separate API & UI Server